rdio/bujagali/README.md

 #### `self`
 `self` refers to the current instance of the template being rendered.
-You almost always want to call macros and other functions provided by the templating system with `self` (for the exceptions to this rule, see `this`).
+You almost always want to call macros and other functions provided by the templating system with `self`.
 For instance, `escape` is a function available to all templates in Bujagali.

     <h1>Name: {{ self.escape(ctx.name) }}</h1>